 Complications of Pressure Ulcers

-The most common complication is a worsening wound or development of more wounds as a result of not receiving proper medical care.
+The most common complication is a worsening wound or development of more wounds due to delayed or improper care.
 Dr. Aronson warns that wounds can become infected and even lead to life-threatening systemic infections, like sepsis or infections in the underlying bones (osteomyelitis) that must be treated with weeks to months of intravenous antibiotics.

 “More severe wounds can permanently damage muscles and nerves or leave defects in the body,” says Dr. Aronson.
 “Sites of past wounds are also at higher risk for new pressure ulcers to develop.”

 The take-home message is that pressure ulcers are preventable and treatable.
-However, they can appear and worsen very quickly, so repositioning and consistent skin care and inspections are crucial.
-It may be uncomfortable for you and your loved one to look for signs of skin breakdown, but it is a necessary component of senior care.
+However, they can appear and worsen very quickly, so repositioning, consistent skin care and close inspections are crucial.
+It may be uncomfortable for you and your loved one to look for signs of skin breakdown, but it is a necessary component of quality senior care.